kherron13/330_project3/SRS.md

 ### 1.2 Document Conventions

-This document is writen using Markdown syntax.
-All headers are atx-style using one hash marks(#) to indicate the title of the proposal.
-Two hash marks indicate the header of a section, three hash marks are the subsections of the main header, and four hash marks represent titles of topic.
+This document is written using Markdown syntax.
+All headers are in atx-style, using one hash mark (#) to declare the title of the proposal, two hash marks to indicate the main header of a section, three hash marks represent the subsection of the main header, and four hashes simply represent bolded words.
+Each main header illustrates a main idea and the paragraphs in the subsections will help elaborate on that idea.

 ### 1.3 Intended Audience and Reading Suggestions

-This document is written to target two groups, a development team and a client based group.
+This document is written to for two groups, a development team and the users.
+Development teams will be able to read this document and understand the implementation of the app.
+They will understand the features and how each feature is implemented.

--   *Development team*: This document is written to help development
+This document is written to help users understand how the app will run.
-    > teams or individuals, who want to build upon this project,
-    > understand how the app works.
-It is a guide that will help
-    > explain, step by step, the apps functionality and implementations.

--   *Clients*: This document will explain how the user can use the app
-    > and why it will have a positive impact on those who use it.
-This
-    > document splits some of the functionality details to show how each
-    > function will specifically benefit those who use the app as
-    > a resource.

 ### 1.4 Product Scope

-Boost is a IOS application.
-The app is designed to primarily help students throughout their academic year plan and organize their work.
+Boost is an IOS application designed to primarily help students throughout their academic year plan and organize their work.
+It is essentially a set of tools such as a calendar, a note pad, flashcards, timer, and to-do list all place in one app.
+The idea is to help studetns keep orginaized without the hassile of having to use different apps for different orginaiztion tools.

-Its primary function is to allow users to access a calendar in which they can mark down important events that are coming up on their schedule.
-The main purpose of this function is to provide the user with some organization resource that will help remind them of due dates, tests dates, and other events.
-The second function will work as a notification reminder which will alert user to take a break from their activity and move around.
-This function will help user increase productivity as taking breaks can help reduce stress (Dimeo, F., et al.
-114).
-Third function will work as a note taking resource which will allow user to stay organized with their class notes.
-Fourth function is a flash card study tool which will allow user to save money, time and trees as they won't have to go out and buy flashcards to study for their next exam.
-Last function is a to do list which will work as another organization resource that will help student keep on track of what is due.
-Scope and features for software determined by: (1) development team, (2) application design, feature assessment, and suggestions by potential users through development-team-created online survey, (3) use cases developed with potential user input.
+This app focuses on one user so this app will not allow the user to share infomation with others.

 1. Potential User \#1: Brad A. MacDonald [*-bmacdonald@luc.edu*](mailto:-bmacdonald@luc.edu)